 In June 2013, Vorberg played with the U.S. Futsal national team at the Four Nations Tournament in Newcastle, England, where the U.S. team won all three of its matches.

-In addition to stops with the San Diego Sockers, Utah Freeze and the Portland Pythons, Vorberg has also been a member of the U.S. men[apos]s national futsal team, which included appearances at the 2008 FIFA Futsal World Cup and CONCACAF Championships, as well as the 2007 Pan American Games.
+In addition to stops with the San Diego Sockers, Utah Freeze and the Portland Pythons, Vorberg has also been a member of the U.S. Men's National Futsal Team, which included appearances at the 2008 FIFA Futsal World Cup and CONCACAF Championships, as well as the 2007 Pan American Games.
 His outdoor playing experience includes stints with the Cascade Surge (1997-99) of the USISL Pro League, former USL Premiere Development League side Lafayette Lightning (2001) and the Milwaukee Wave United (2004-06).

-Vorberg, who holds a United States Soccer Federation [quote]B[quote] license in coaching, also serves as the academy director at SC Waukesha and has been involved with the local club since 2006.
+Vorberg, who holds a United States Soccer Federation "B" license in coaching, also serves as the academy director at SC Waukesha and has been involved with the local club since 2005.

-A native of Grants Pass, Ore., Vorberg is active in the community by participating regularly in the [quote]Making Waves[quote] program, helping Milwaukee Wave teammates and coaches conduct school assemblies that teach health education throughout Southeastern Wisconsin.
+A native of Grants Pass, Oregon, Vorberg is active in the community by participating regularly in the "Making Waves" program, helping Milwaukee Wave teammates and coaches conduct school assemblies that teach health education throughout southeastern Wisconsin.

 Vorberg resides in Pewaukee, Wis., with his wife Elisabeth and sons, Kinsey and Beckett, and daughter, Abigail.